clayne/bdvl/README.md

  * Not having __PATCH_DYNAMIC_LINKER__ enabled will instruct the rootkit to just use `/etc/ld.so.preload` instead.

 ### 4.6.
 File stealing
+ * With `FILE_STEAL` enabled in `setup.py` bdvl can & will steal files on the box when users are interacting with them in any way.
- * Files that will be stolen are defined in `setup.py`. (__INTERESTING_FILES__)
+ * Target filenames that are of interest & that will be stolen are defined in `setup.py`. (`INTERESTING_FILES`)
- * Files within directories listed in __INTERESTING_DIRECTORIES__ will also be stolen.
- * Wildcards apply to filenames within __INTERESTING_FILES__.
+   * Wildcards apply to filenames within this list...
-   * i.e.: `INTERESTING_FILES = ['*.zip', '*.rar', '*.txt', '*.db', 'backup.*']`
+   * **i.e.:** `INTERESTING_FILES = ['*.zip', '*.rar', '*.txt', '*.db', 'backup.*']`
-   * You can also specify paths & they'll also support wildcards.
- * You may want to consult the default target files & the other settings surrounding it...
- * Files already stolen will be removed at least every `FILE_CLEANSE_TIMER` seconds.
+ * Files that are within directories listed in `INTERESTING_DIRECTORIES` will also be stolen.
+   * For example if `/var` is in the list, stuff from `/var/log` will be stolen...
+As well as from every other directory in `/var`.
+   * Hence `/root` & `/home` are already in the list.
+ * If a file is deemed interesting upon a user's interaction, a new process is spawned off of the user's process before the target file is mapped into memory & copied into our hidden directory.
+   * If it's possible, the new process is hidden ASAP.

+#### 4.6.1.
+Behaviour tweaking
+ * You may have to slightly tweak the behaviour of bdvl's file stealer, depending on the type of environment you are intending on installing on.
+ * For example, if installing on an embedded device with a fairly small amount of storage you might only want to be able to store a couple gig or less of stolen data...
+ * Or if you are extracting stolen data from the target at a somewhat frequent rate you might want stolen data to automatically remove itself at closer intervals...
+ * A brief overview of the settings & values you can alter:
+   * '*Can be disabled*' means that by setting the respective value to `None` the kit will not act on the value, i.e. it will be disabled...
-   * The default value for this is once every 8 hours.
+   * `FILE_CLEANSE_TIMER` - **how often to remove stolen files.** default frequency is every 12 hours. can be disabled.
-   * Change `FILE_CLEANSE_TIMER` to `None` to disable this.
- * By default the rootkit will only steal files with a max size of `MAX_FILE_SIZE` bytes.
+   * `MAX_FILE_SIZE` - **don't steal files bigger than this.** default max size is 2gb. can be disabled.
-   * __The default value for this limit is 100mb.__
-   * Set this value to `None` & the rootkit will steal target files regardless of size.
-   * File contents are mapped into memory and then written by a new child process.
-     * If mapping the file contents should fail, bdvl can fallback on the original method of reading & writing the file contents in the calling process.
-     * Enable `ORIGINAL_RW_FALLBACK` in `setup.py` if this is your desired behaviour.
-     * Also for this, in setup.py there is `MAX_BLOCK_SIZE` & `BLOCKS_COUNT`...
-See the comments surrounding these values for more.
+   * `ORIGINAL_RW_FALLBACK` - **if mapping the file fails, read target & write copy in chunks.**
- * `MAX_STEAL_SIZE` in `setup.py` determines how much stolen stuff can be stored at one time.
+   * `MAX_STEAL_SIZE` - **how much stuff can be stored at one time.** default max size is 10gb. can be disabled.

-   * __The default value for this limit is 800mb.__
+#### 4.6.2.
+Other notes
- * Target files are stolen in the user's process so we aren't weirdly modifying file access times by doing this.
+ * As stated, files are stolen as the user is interacting with them so file access times are not being (seemingly) arbitrarily modified.
  * A file referenced by something such as `rm` by a user will be stolen before being removed.
    * `rm` is just a random example.
 This same logic applies for anything.
  * If a file has been stolen already, it will be ignored.
    * However if there has been a change in size since the last time it was stolen, it will be re-stolen.
+ * Depending on the system, if multiple substantially large files are being copied at one time there might be a slightly noticeable impact on the system's performance.

 ### 4.7.
-Credential logging
+Sneaky logging
  * __LOG_LOCAL_AUTH__
-   * bedevil will intercept `pam_vprompt` and log successful authentications on the box.
+   * bedevil will intercept `pam_vprompt` and log successful authentications for local users on the box.
    * Log results are available in your installation directory.
  * __LOG_SSH__
-   * bedevil intercepts `read` and `write` in order to log login attempts over ssh.
+   * bedevil intercepts `read` and `write` in order to log outgoing login attempts over ssh.
    * Again, logs are available in your installation directory.
+ * __LOG_USER_EXEC__
+   * Stuff executed by local users on the box is logged, straight from the exec hooks.
+   * Miscellaneous stuff is logged along with this, like scheduled scripts for example.
+ * `MAX_LOGS_SIZE` is available in `setup.py` which will cap how much of **each** log type can be stored.
+   * *100mb* is the default value for this & seems definitely waaay more than adequate.

 ### 4.8.
 Hidden connections
  * Within `setup.py` are some settings for ports & addresses that bdvl will hide by default.